 Taxable & IRA

 Swell Investing Basics

-Swell Investing is the newest new kid on the block when it comes to “Robo-advisors.”
-They are a tiny company (just about $7 million under management) with grand aspirations to give a better investing option to people who care about where their money goes.
+Swell Investing is the one of the new kids on the block when it comes to “Robo-advisors.”
+They are a tiny company (just over $25 million under management) with grand aspirations to give a better investing option to people who care about where their money goes.

 Right now, Swell helps investors invest in six investment themes:

 - Renewable Energy